INVESTING IN NIGERIA (AND AFRICA): THE SECURITY QUESTION

 Yes, there have been several killings in Nigerian that perhaps remain equally shocking and unsolved as the murder of Chief Bola Ige.
 We have heard of robbers carrying out their operations unperturbed for several hours and in many cases at daylight.
 Nevertheless, to just walk into the bedroom of the number one law keeper in the country and kill him so easily with such deadly precision is indeed a cause for great concern.
 Regardless of how patriotic one wants to be about the image of Nigeria (or Africa), three issues must be fearlessly raised and dealt with.
 (1) The obvious collapse of security in the society.
 (2) The callous disregard for the dignity of human life.
 (3) The people's loss of confidence in the police and the court system, which has led people to resort to violence as a means of settling disputes (the absence of an effective non-violent mechanism to resolve conflicts).

+In today's world of quick electronic communication, these events are observed worldwide, and the average investor is more likely to be discouraged when his preliminary investigation turns up the fact that the concerned African society is dominated by the above highlighted factors.
 I carried out a casual survey of whether Nigerians would want to invest in Nigeria, and if not, why.
 The result?
 Many Nigerians would honestly want to go back to or visit Nigeria to live or invest, however, they will not invest a dime in the country 'for now.'
 "How can you invest in a place you are afraid to visit?"
 One Nigerian said.
 "Even though there is the promise of no more coups, what about the violence?
 I don't want to set up something and some fanatic will burn it during a riot."
 Another Nigerian added.

 The recent and unprecedented strike by some police officers across the country in Nigeria could have been the call needed by the government to restructure the police force and turn it into an effective agency.
 While calling the strike a mutiny, the authorities in Nigeria have promised to release substantial sums of money for police back-pay and overdue promotions.
 These could be signs of better things to come for the police and incidentally for the security of the Nigerian people, but more could be done.

 It is only upon a solid foundation of peace and security of life and property that economic and political stability can be built to last.
 I look forward to the day our leaders would make safety and security their utmost priority for their country (not just around the leaders themselves).
 Employ more policemen, arm and train them better, but above all pay them well to attract more recruits and discourage bribery there are many young men and women wasting away, yet willing and able to grab a police job anytime.
 It is said, 'the idle mind is the devils workshop.'
 When the youths have no jobs after their education, they easily accept an offer of a token fee to carry out violence and mayhem.
 It baffles me that our leaders have continued to ignore this obvious equation.
+A comfortable state of security (not necessarily a perfect state, for that cannot be obtained on earth) will encourage the millions of Africans abroad to find the confidence to come home and to invest in the African economy.
+If we Africans can get to such level on our own, a lot of improvement will follow.
+Other investors will find the confidence to invest in Africa.
+That will provide more jobs, good roads, infrastructures, and sustenance.
+And once again, the continent that once led civilization will be on its feet.